 I will be perfectly honest that I really did NOT want to do anything to this piece since it’s beautiful as is.
 However, the fact that it had scratches and I had no interest in refinishing it since it is made of veneers and the stain color is so…orange, I had to do something.

 In addition, I actually got an entertainment armóire with it as well that has its own issues.
 In a later post, I will show you what that becomes, so stay tuned!

 This set is huge, heavy, and full of potential.
 Many of you ask me time and time again about pieces that you own and love, but aren’t happy with the current style it is.
 You are looking for a way to update without having to paint or refinish yourself.
 So, here is my goal: to take a perfectly fine piece in current condition that will not only create updated furniture, but make both those who love a new look and those who love wood happy.
-There’s no sanding involved, no removal of hardware or glass, all you need is the right tools.
+However, there’s no sanding involved, no removal of hardware or glass, all you need is the right tools.
 Stay with me here.

 Yes, this is paint and I intend to you use it. tsk.
 But, how I’m going to use it is key.
 With only one coat I will show you how to retain the wood presence but update it to a new look.

 First, I begin by wiping everything down to get a clean surface to start on, then the fun begins!
 I use my Square Brush to tackle the mirror and all its ornate details.
 Why?
 This brush allows me to cut-in the mirror easy-peasy with no tape and fill in all those nooks and crannies.

 Next, you are going to continue this process over the entire piece.